 Discovered in 1862 by a farmer named John Knox and his dog, the cave that would come to be known as Fantastic Caverns has a unique history, and a story as fantastic as its dark twists and turns.

-As years went by, the caves were put to good use during another substantial piece of history when during the Prohibition era, the cave became the site of various speakeasies.
-Once that use ran its course, and it was given the impressive title "Fantastic Caverns" in the 50s, it became a well-regarded concert hall.
+The caves were put to good use during another substantial piece of history when, during the Prohibition era, the cave became the site of various speakeasies.
+Once that use ran its course, and it was given the impressive title “Fantastic Caverns” in the ’50s, it became a well-regarded concert hall.

 Today, you can tour the Fantastic Caverns from the comfort of a Jeep-drawn tram that leads you through the majority of the cave, a safe and comfortable way to experience what the cave feels like when the lights are out, and a chance to drive by the graffitied rock with the explorers’ names with minimal effort.